Keyboard shortcuts

 • On-device package management — devices can pull updates from a [yoe] package repository, enabling incremental OTA updates (install only changed packages) alongside full image updates.

-The [yoe] build tooling invokes units to produce .apk packages, which are published to a repository.
-Image assembly then uses apk to install packages into a root filesystem, just as Alpine does.
+The [yoe] build tooling invokes units to produce packages — .apk on the default Alpine base, .deb on the experimental Debian/Ubuntu bases — which are published to a repository.
+Image assembly then installs those packages into a root filesystem with the base’s native tool (apk on Alpine, mmdebstrap/apt on Debian/Ubuntu).

 🧱 Base System

-• C library — the project currently uses musl (inherited from Alpine’s toolchain), with a planned move to glibc for maximum compatibility with pre-built binaries, language runtimes (Go, Rust, Python, Node.js), and third-party libraries.
+• C library — musl on the Alpine base (inherited from Alpine’s toolchain); glibc on the Debian/Ubuntu bases, for maximum compatibility with pre-built binaries, vendor blobs, language runtimes (Go, Rust, Python, Node.js), and third-party libraries that assume glibc.

-• busybox — provides the core userspace utilities (sh, coreutils, etc.) and init in a single small binary.
-Keeps the base image minimal while still giving a functional shell environment for debugging and scripting.
+• busybox (Alpine base) — provides the core userspace utilities (sh, coreutils, etc.) and init in a single small binary, keeping the image minimal while still giving a functional shell environment for debugging and scripting.
+The Debian/Ubuntu bases ship the full GNU coreutils instead.

-• Init (current: busybox init) — busybox’s built-in init handles PID 1 duties today. systemd will be an option in the future: it is well-understood, has rich service management, and provides integrated journal logging, network management, device management (udev), and container integration.
-The trade-off is size and complexity.
+• Init — busybox’s built-in init handles PID 1 on the Alpine base; the Debian/Ubuntu bases run systemd, with its rich service management, integrated journal logging, network management, and device management (udev).
+The trade-off is size and complexity — which is why the lean busybox path stays the default.

 This combination gives a small but fully functional base system that can run real-world services without surprises.